tier2tickets/Knowledge-Base/content/automations/tier2ai.rst

         tier2assist.append({'msg':'It looks like you are having a computer problem...', 'action':'http://google.com/search?q=how+to+fix+computer'})

-* Individual scores: This will allow you to determine what to do based on how likely the AI thinks the message and each category matches (confidence out of 100%).
+* Individual scores: This will allow you to determine what to do based on how likely the AI thinks the message and each category matches.

 .. code-block:: python